JonathanBengtsson/Insurance-Mathematics-Degree-Project/README.md

 # Insurance-Mathematics-Degree-Project
-Using autoencoders to initialize neural networks for claims prediction
+Code used for the thesis "Using autoencoders to initialize neural networks for claims prediction"